dechamps/yabe/Docs/README.txt

 			Leaves properties Id (such as ANALOG_INPUT:0) along with the properties name or hides this Id.

+		2.6.14 Plugins
+			List of plugins to be loaded (see §2.8).

 	2.7 Bacnet Object name
 			By default Bacnet objects are displayed using the object identifier eg :
 			ANALOG_INPUT:0, DEVICE:333 ...